 It only seems fair that you should get a clap on the back and some recognition if you’re solely responsible for making sure all those mouths in your household are fed every month.
 As it turns out, the federal government agrees with you.
-The Internal Revenue Service says you’re “head of household” for federal tax purposes if you meet some qualifying rules, and this makes you eligible for some preferential tax treatment.
-The rules can be a bit complicated, however.
+The Internal Revenue Service says you’re “head of household” for federal tax purposes if you meet some qualifying rules.

 You Must Be Unmarried or “Considered" Unmarried

 The first rule for qualifying as head of household is that you must be unmarried or be “considered unmarried," according to IRS terminology.
 This is a bit complicated because the word “considered” opens up some gray areas.

 We’re not talking about the whole year here.
 The only date that matters is Dec.
 31, the last day of the tax year.
 You’re obviously unmarried if, on that date, you never married or you have a final decree of divorce.
 That’s easy enough.
 But you’re also "considered unmarried" if you have a permanent court order stating that you’re separated from your spouse.
 Yes, you’re still technically, legally wed – at least, neither you nor your spouse is free to marry anyone else – but the IRS doesn’t care about that little technicality.

 You can live in wedded bliss right up until Dec.
 30, but the IRS says you’re unmarried for the whole year if you receive a divorce decree or a separation order the next day.

 The "Considered Unmarried" Loophole